scikit-hep/uhi/docs/index.rst

 This is the home for the Unified Histogram Interface documentation.

-This currently holds the Indexing specification, and the PlottibleProtocol definition.
+This currently holds the Indexing specification, and the PlottableProtocol definition.